mahfuz640/Survilliance_Car/README.md

-# Survilliance_Car
-# 🚀 ESP32 Robot Control System
+# 🚀 ESP32 Robot Control System with Camera

-This project is an **ESP32-based Robot Control System** with the following features:
+This project is an **ESP32-based Robot Control & Monitoring System** with the following features:

 - ✅ **Wi-Fi Access Point** – ESP32 runs as a hotspot, and hosts a control webpage.
 - ✅ **Servo Control** – Three servo motors can be controlled (open/close, up/down, short plate).